-JOAN A. DISLER is a Member of the Firm and Chair of the National Employee Benefits Steering Committee.
-Ms. Disler directs a national practice that provides strategic and practical counsel to the firm's clients on complex issues relating to employee benefits.
+JOAN A. DISLER is Of Counsel and Chair Emeritus of the National Employee Benefits Steering Committee.
+She provides strategic and practical counsel to the firm's clients on complex issues relating to employee benefits.

 Ms. Disler's practice focuses on all aspects of employee benefits law, including pension and welfare plans under ERISA and the Internal Revenue Code.
 Ms. Disler counsels a broad range of clients on employee benefit issues, with respect to mergers and acquisitions, qualified and non-qualified plans, deferred compensation and executive bonus plans, plan and trust documents, administrative services agreements, and plan terminations and reversions.